 This data type contains field tests and laboratory test results on material samples obtained from the LTPP test sections.
-The majority of these data are reported on paper data collection forms.
+Most of these data are reported on paper data collection forms.
 Images of the paper data collection forms used to collect these data are saved in electronic scanned format in AIMS.
+One new addition to this category are pictures of cores, in a core box, collected from SPS-10 test section samples.